MetriqOrg/go/services/horizon/internal/docs/reference/paging.md

 replacement: https://developers.stellar.org/api/introduction/pagination/
 ---

-The Stellar network contains a lot of data and it would be infeasible to return it all at once.
+The Lantah Network contains a lot of data and it would be infeasible to return it all at once.
 The paging system allows a user to request a "page" of data containing only a limited number of results.
 Then, the user can use the paging system to request results adjacent to the current page where they left off at.